ARRL

 The ARRL Contest Update is available to ARRL members via e-mail at no charge directly from ARRL.

-ARRL members first must register on the Members Only Web Site.
+Not yet registered for an ARRL online account?
+Register Now.
 You'll have an opportunity during registration to sign up for e-mail delivery of the ARRL Contest Update, W1AW bulletins and other material.

 Plain-Text Version of the ARRL Contest Update